Grand Palace & Wat Pho Bangkok Tour — Private English Guide, All Tickets Included

 👗

-Guide checks your dress code at hotel pickup
+Dress code check at hotel pickup

 Also included in your booking:

-• 📸 Guide takes photos of your group throughout — you leave with real memories, not just selfies
+• 📸 Guide takes photos of your group throughout — you leave with real memories, not just selfies at the gate.

 Going with a Large Group?